JockDaRock/qt-test/docs/NetworksApi.md

 [**getNetworkBluetoothClients**](NetworksApi.md#getNetworkBluetoothClients) | **GET** /networks/{networkId}/bluetoothClients | List the Bluetooth clients seen by APs in this network
 [**getNetworkClient**](NetworksApi.md#getNetworkClient) | **GET** /networks/{networkId}/clients/{clientId} | Return the client associated with the given identifier.
 Clients can be identified by a client key or either the MAC or IP depending on whether the network uses Track-by-IP.
 [**getNetworkClientPolicy**](NetworksApi.md#getNetworkClientPolicy) | **GET** /networks/{networkId}/clients/{clientId}/policy | Return the policy assigned to a client on the network.
 Clients can be identified by a client key or either the MAC or IP depending on whether the network uses Track-by-IP.
-[**getNetworkClientSplashAuthorizationStatus**](NetworksApi.md#getNetworkClientSplashAuthorizationStatus) | **GET** /networks/{networkId}/clients/{clientId}/splashAuthorizationStatus | Return the splash authorization for a client, for each SSID they&#x27;ve associated with through splash.
+[**getNetworkClientSplashAuthorizationStatus**](NetworksApi.md#getNetworkClientSplashAuthorizationStatus) | **GET** /networks/{networkId}/clients/{clientId}/splashAuthorizationStatus | Return the splash authorization for a client, for each SSID they've associated with through splash.
 Only enabled SSIDs with Click-through splash enabled will be included.
 Clients can be identified by a client key or either the MAC or IP depending on whether the network uses Track-by-IP.
-[**getNetworkClientTrafficHistory**](NetworksApi.md#getNetworkClientTrafficHistory) | **GET** /networks/{networkId}/clients/{clientId}/trafficHistory | Return the client&#x27;s network traffic data over time.
+[**getNetworkClientTrafficHistory**](NetworksApi.md#getNetworkClientTrafficHistory) | **GET** /networks/{networkId}/clients/{clientId}/trafficHistory | Return the client's network traffic data over time.
 Usage data is in kilobytes.
-This endpoint requires detailed traffic analysis to be enabled on the Network-wide &gt; General page.
+This endpoint requires detailed traffic analysis to be enabled on the Network-wide > General page.
 Clients can be identified by a client key or either the MAC or IP depending on whether the network uses Track-by-IP.
-[**getNetworkClientUsageHistory**](NetworksApi.md#getNetworkClientUsageHistory) | **GET** /networks/{networkId}/clients/{clientId}/usageHistory | Return the client&#x27;s daily usage history.
+[**getNetworkClientUsageHistory**](NetworksApi.md#getNetworkClientUsageHistory) | **GET** /networks/{networkId}/clients/{clientId}/usageHistory | Return the client's daily usage history.
 Usage data is in kilobytes.
 Clients can be identified by a client key or either the MAC or IP depending on whether the network uses Track-by-IP.
 [**getNetworkClients**](NetworksApi.md#getNetworkClients) | **GET** /networks/{networkId}/clients | List the clients that have used this network in the timespan
 [**getNetworkDevices**](NetworksApi.md#getNetworkDevices) | **GET** /networks/{networkId}/devices | List the devices in a network
 [**getNetworkEvents**](NetworksApi.md#getNetworkEvents) | **GET** /networks/{networkId}/events | List the events for the network